 Want to connect with other writers?
 There is a free open mic at Hugo House on the third Monday of every month at 7:00 p.m.
 You can arrive early at 5:00 p.m. on May 15 to sign up to read your work in progress, or simply come at 7:00 to listen to other readers and enjoy the house bar.

 If reading your work in front of a crowd doesn’t appeal to you, another option is the Drop-In Writing Circles that take place every month.
 The next writing circles are on May 9 at the Seattle Library’s Fremont Branch and May 17 at the Seattle Library’s Douglass-Truth Branch.
 They’re free and you don’t have to register ahead of time.

 50. Dine al fresco

 51. Warm up in these steamy spas and saunas

 In case the April chill lingers in May, you can check out our guide to all of Seattle’s best spas, saunas, and hot tubs that you can relax in.

-See our comprehensive guide to spotting whales and orcas in Seattle here.
+May is the start of whale-watching season in the PNW!
+See our comprehensive guide to spotting whales and orcas in Seattle.